Serie A has provided some of the very best examples of Sartorial Soccer style and elegance.

 We were unsure if we would ever see a true representation of this chivalrous looking style until Vissel Kobe and Asics brought the look back this year.

-We’ll be back with a 2nd lesson soon, but in the meantime, if you feel culturally enriched by this opening class in classic Calcio kits, then please share with a friend.
+Continue learning with our 2nd lesson here, and if you feel culturally enriched by this opening class in classic Calcio kits, then please share with a friend.